russellgill/ArtemisFaker/README.md

 >>> fake.add_faker(module, method)
 ```

 This has now loaded in the module to ArtemisFaker.
 The module is made accesable by the name of the method that is being called.
 These are stored as a key-value pair in the module.
 What this means is that, to access the module for generating random numbers, all that must be done is request, by name, the generator method.
-The engine is no longer needed in the call, as the generator is not simply handled as an ArtemisFaker generator.
+The engine is no longer needed in the call, as the generator is simply handled as an ArtemisFaker generator.

 #### Techincal Notes